🙌 We are on sale today. Hurry while stock lasts! Shop now >

 Additionally, the wide-angle bevel of a boning knife ensures the best durability at the cost of sharpness.
 The shallow-angle bevel of fillet knives makes them exceptionally sharp but also quite easy to damage the delicate blade with misuse.

-How to use a fillet Knife?
+How to use a fillet knife?

 When using a fillet knife for fish, you should employ the uttermost delicacy.
 The blade is quite susceptible to damage, so you’ll want to be careful as to not damage it by mistake.
 Your first priority is cleaning your fish, so let’s start with that part.